BerkeleyLearnVerify/Scenic/docs/tutorials/dynamics.rst

     require always not ((ego can see car1) and (ego can see car2))

-The :sampref:`require always {condition} <require always>` statement enforces that the given condition must hold at every time step of the scenario; if it is ever violated during a simulation, we reject that simulation and sample a new one.
-Similarly, we can require that a condition hold at *some* time during the scenario using the :keyword:`require eventually` statement:
+The :samp:`require always {condition}` statement enforces that the given condition must hold at every time step of the scenario; if it is ever violated during a simulation, we reject that simulation and sample a new one.
+Similarly, we can require that a condition hold at *some* time during the scenario using the ``require eventually`` statement:

 .. code-block:: scenic

     require eventually ego in intersection

-You can also use the ordinary :keyword:`require` statement inside a behavior to require that a given condition hold at a certain point during the execution of the behavior.
+You can also use the ordinary ``require`` statement inside a behavior to require that a given condition hold at a certain point during the execution of the behavior.
 For example, here is a simple elaboration of the ``WaitUntilClose`` behavior we saw above: